01 of 04

 - Kittenhood: Kittenhood lasts from birth to one year (Approximately 15 in human years.)
 This year, especially the first six weeks, marks the fastest growth of a cat's life.
 A diet of kitten food (at least for the first nine months), regular veterinary care, and training, all set the standards for future health and well-being.

 - Maintenance Years: During the maintenance years of one to approximately 10 years, growth has ceased, and the activity level may start declining toward the end of this life stage.
-A nutritious diet of adult food, encourage of exercise with interactive toys, and routine veterinary care will help guarantee your adult cat's continuing good health.
+A nutritious diet of adult food, exercise with interactive toys, and routine veterinary care will help guarantee your adult cat's continuing good health.

 - Senior Years: Cats are generally considered seniors at the age of 10 years.
 Veterinary care becomes increasingly important, in order to detect early symptoms of diseases which target older cats.